residential – helping clients buy and sell residential properties (up to four individual units)

 property management – leasing properties on behalf of an owner and dealing with tenants

 Real estate associates become eligible to practice in any of the sectors by completing the corresponding pre-licensing education practice course.
 They can practice in as many sectors as they choose as long as they’ve completed the education for that sector.

 Real estate brokers and associate brokers must complete all four practice courses.

-To retain the ability to practice in their chosen sector(s), real estate associates must complete any subsequent relicensing education courses for the sector(s).
+Retaining: To retain the ability to practice in their chosen sector(s), real estate professionals must complete any re-licensing education courses for the sector(s) when they become available.

-If a real estate professional changes their mind after removing a sector, they can re-add the area of practice to their authorization within 3 years (provided they have completed all related re-licensing education courses), and reinstate their broker or associate broker licence class, if applicable.
+If a real estate professional removes a sector and then changes their mind, they can re-add the area of practice to their authorization within 3 years (as long as they complete all re-licensing education courses for that sector that they missed).